Why Genworth Financial, Inc. [GNW] Should Be On Your Radar Moving Forward

 Fundamental Analysis of Genworth Financial, Inc. [GNW]

-This company’s Return on Total Capital is 3.89, and its Return on Invested Capital has reached 3.60%.
-Its Return on Equity is 0.92, and its Return on Assets is 0.12.
-These metrics suggest that this Genworth Financial, Inc. does a poor job of managing its assets, and likely won’t be able to provide
+This company’s Return on Total Capital is 3.91, and its Return on Invested Capital has reached 3.60%.
+Its Return on Equity is 3.42, and its Return on Assets is 0.45.
+These metrics suggest that this Genworth Financial, Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

-Turning to investigate this organization’s capital structure, Genworth Financial, Inc. [GNW] has generated a Total Debt to Total Equity ratio of 35.37.
-Similarly, its Total Debt to Total Capital is 26.13, while its Total Debt to Total Assets stands at 4.36.

-The Enterprise Value to Sales for this firm is now 0.98, and its Total Debt to Enterprise Value stands at 0.52.
-Genworth Financial, Inc. [GNW] has a Price to Book Ratio of 0.19, a Price to Cash Flow Ratio of 1.44 and P/E Ratio of 5.70.
-These metrics all suggest that Genworth Financial, Inc. is more likely to generate a positive ROI.

-Shifting the focus to workforce efficiency, Genworth Financial, Inc. [GNW] earns $2,466,286 for each employee under its payroll.
 Similarly, this company’s Total Asset Turnover is 0.08.
-This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 2.14.
+This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 1.56.

 Conclusion: Is Genworth Financial, Inc. [GNW] a Reliable Buy?